16patsle/lazysizes/README.md

 This plugin is not affiliated with the lazysizes project, but I asked for, and got, permission by aFarkas to use the name.
 That's as far as any connection between the two go.

 ## Changelog

+### 1.3.2

+- Fix for fatal error due to deployment issues

 ### 1.3.1